videomi/shotcut_web/roadmap.md

 - improve the appearance of video-with-alpha clips by showing with checkered background in source player
 - tile-based accellerated image processing system via [SYCL](https://www.khronos.org/api/index_2017/sycl)
 - linear color processing, possibly through OpenColorIO
-- support for Qt 6 with direct support for Direct3D, Meta, and Vulkan
 - hardware accellerated decoding
 - background removal
 - universal search
+- file browser and media library
 - read Kyno XML for name, comments, tags
 - simple screen capture through libobs or ffmpeg
 - move generators from Open Other to submenu in New, leave network and devices in Open Other
 - add a base VUI that adds indicators for in and out points and a toolbar to invoke filters:
   Text, Size/Position/Rotate, Crop, Color, Chroma Key: Simple
 - improved support for nested projects
-- integrated file browser and manager
 - multi-select support for Properties
 - multi-select support for Filters
 - option to include intermediate thumbnails in timeline